Dehydroepiandrosterone (DHEA) is a steroid hormone produced in the adrenal glands, gonads (testes and ovaries), and brain.1

 DHEA should not be used by individuals with a history of prostate, uterine, ovarian or breast cancer.
 Diabetics should carefully monitor blood sugar levels, as DHEA may alter glucose regulation.
 Use with caution in individuals with hepatic dysfunction or hypertension.
 Consult your physician before supplementing with DHEA if you are taking these medications: 4-androstenedione, 4-androstenediol, 5-androstenedione, 19-4-norandrostenedione and 19-5-norandrostenediol, testosterone replacement therapy, or estrogen replacement therapy (Premarin, Estrace, etc.).
 Anti-depressants: fluoxetine (Prozac), paroxetine (Paxil), sertraline (Zoloft), citalopram (Celexa).
 Medicines for seizures, certain mental disorders or pain: For example, fluphenazine (Prolixin), thorazine (Stelazine), thioridazine (Mellaril), clozapine (Clozaril), haloperidol (Haldol), risperidone (Risperdal), lithium (Lithonate, Lithobid), loxapine (Loxitane), olanzapine (Zyprexa), quetiapine (Seroquel), carbamazepine (Tegretol), valproic acid (Depakote).

 DHEA is usually taken orally in capsule form; however, creams or gels are also effective.
 DHEA can be obtained over the counter or through a compounding pharmacy.
-Pharmacies that compound DHEA produce a micronized, slow-release form for a more consistent serum level.
+These pharmacies can make a compounded DHEA that is slow-release and micronized for a more consistent serum level.
 Hormones obtained through a pharmacy are usually of a higher pharmaceutical grade than over the counter.

 - Shah AH, et al. DHEA and estradiol levels in brain, gonads, adrenal glands, and plasma of developing male and female European starlings.
 J Comp Physiol A Neuroethol Sens Neural Behav Physiol.
 2011 Oct;197(10):949-58.